Identity provider (IdP)

 The result

 query parameter will indicate the success or failure of the grant authorization.
-In case of success, the SHA-256 hash of the interaction is sent in the response along with an interact_ref
+When successful, the SHA-256 hash of the interaction is sent in the response along with an interact_ref

-that identifies the interaction on the authorization server and the URI of the grant initialization request.
+that identifies the interaction on your authorization server and the URI of the grant initialization request.

 Response | Description | Example |